eakmanrq/sqlframe/docs/configuration.md

 ### Override Dialect

-The dialect of the generated SQL will be based on the session's dialect.
+The dialect of the generated SQL will be based on the session's output dialect.
 However, you can override the dialect by passing a string to the `dialect` parameter.
 This is useful when you want to generate SQL for a different database.

 ```python
 # create session and `df` like normal